NASA-AMMOS/AIT-Core/README.rst

-for Surface and Space (BLISS)) is a Python-based software suite developed to handle Ground Data System (GDS), Electronic Ground Support Equipment (EGSE), commanding, telemetry uplink/downlink, and sequencing for JPL International Space Station and CubeSat Missions.
-It is a generalization and expansion of tools developed for a number of JPL ISS missions.
+for Surface and Space (BLISS)) is a Python-based software suite developed to handle Ground Data System (GDS), Electronic Ground Support Equipment (EGSE), commanding, telemetry uplink/downlink, and sequencing for instrument and CubeSat Missions.
+It is a generalization and expansion of tools developed for a number of ISS missions.

 Getting Started